-- 2.3.6.1 Te Tiro Hou interpreted 'coherence' as being about avoiding fragmentation of learning, and expressed a concern that teachers might "see learning as a series of narrow tasks to be ticked off on a checklist" and that they would tend to assess easily measured outcomes rather than the ones that are more difficult to assess. - 2.3.6.2 The achievement standards developed for the NCEA were part of an attempt to avoid such dangers, in that they generally represent larger chunks of learning and do not have the specificity of the unit standards' elements and performance criteria.
-The negative side of this is that it is harder to achieve consistency between teachers or between exam markers when the standards are described at a more general level, but this is a trade-off with which most teachers would probably agree.
+- 2.3.6.1 Te Tiro Hou interpreted 'coherence' as being about avoiding fragmentation of learning, and expressed a concern that teachers might "see learning as a series of narrow tasks to be ticked off on a checklist" and that they would tend to assess easily measured outcomes rather than the ones that are more difficult to assess 12. - 2.3.6.2 The achievement standards developed for the NCEA were part of an attempt to avoid such dangers, in that they generally represent larger chunks of learning and do not have the

-&lt;sup>10 ibid. pp.29-36.
+$^{^{10}}$ ibid. pp.29-36.

-&lt;sup>11 Hipkins, R., Vaughan, K., Beals, F., Ferral, H. (2004) Learning Curves: Meeting student learning needs in an evolving qualifications regime.
+Hipkins, R., Vaughan, K., Beals, F., Ferral, H. (2004) Learning Curves: Meeting student learning needs in an evolving qualifications regime.
 Shared pathways and multiple tracks: A second report.
 Wellington: NZCER.

-Allen et al 1997 op cit, p.99.
+12 Allen et al 1997 op cit, p.99.